Eschatologue/CM_wiki/docs/spells/description/core/level-4.md

 A 20-foot-radius sphere of whirling air springs into existence, centered on a point you choose within range.
 The sphere remains for the spell's duration.
 Each creature in the sphere when it appears or that ends its turn there must succeed on a Strength saving throw or take 2d6 bludgeoning damage.
 The sphere's space is difficult terrain.

-Until the spell ends, you can use a Bonus Action on each of your turns to cause a bolt of lightning to leap from the center of the sphere toward one creature you choose within 60 feet of the center.
+Until the spell ends, you can use a **:rsc-b: Bonus Action**{ .rsc } on each of your turns to cause a bolt of lightning to leap from the center of the sphere toward one creature you choose within 60 feet of the center.
 Make a ranged spell attack.
 You have advantage on the attack roll if the target is in the sphere.
 On a hit, the target takes 4d6 lightning damage.

 Creatures within 30 feet of the sphere have disadvantage on Wisdom (Perception) checks made to listen.